SaulMor/SaulMor/README.md

 - I am a recent computer science graduate from UNC Charlotte and passionate about technology and innovation.
 After I graduate, I plan to work as a software engineer.

 ## Projects
+- **QuickTask API**: A async REST API with full JWT‑protected CRUD for users & tasks.
 - **Eventify**: A full-stack web application to streamline the buying and selling event decorations, promoting sustainability and affordability.
 - **FastAPI Restaurant Management App**: A project focused on handling orders, inventory management, and recipe tracking using FastAPI.
 - **CineCritic Hub**: An interactive web application that provides detailed movie reviews and information fetched dynamically using The Movie Database (TMDB) API.